Affiliate links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

-Force Stop and Clear Cache are two of the most important steps when trying to fix a wayward app.
-Force Stop and Clear Cache are located in to the info section of an app.
-To access the info section long press on the app icon and then press the app info icon.
+In most cases, Force Stop and Clear Cache are not necessary.
+Still, they are two of the most important steps when trying to fix a wayward app.
+The Force Stop and Clear Cache buttons are located in the App Info section of the Settings app.
+Another way to access this section is to long press the icon in your app drawer and then press the App Info icon.
+Keep reading for detailed instructions

 JUMP TO KEY SECTIONS